 2. Puree squash

 I had a pumpkin vine that went viral, well it didn’t have a virus, it just gave me 19 pumpkins!
 I used several for decoration and roasted several of them.
 After roasting, I put the pumpkin chunks in my cuisinart and pureed it.
 Then I put it in freezer bags and froze them flat so I could stack them in my freezer.
 I made Thai Pumpkin Soup, oh that was good!
+For an Asian pumpkin fusion try Orange Ginger Pumpkin Soup with Miso.

 3. Make bread dough